The Six Sassy S’s of Effective Wine-Tasting

 Written by Francis_Sanders on October 2, 2012

-If wine-tasting parties are a new adventure for you, you may feel a little uncertain about what to expect.
+If wine-tasting parties are a new adventure for you, you may feel a little uncertain about how to taste wine and what to expect.
 Relax!
-With a little guidance on the steps of wine tasting, you’ll become a wine connoisseur before you know it.
+With a little guidance on the basic steps of wine tasting, even a beginner can learn how to taste wine like a professional.

 Job One is to be sure you have a great time!
 Our Traveling Vineyard Guides will make everything easy to understand and do.
 But here’s a brief overview just so you won’t feel like a complete newbie during your first wine-tasting opportunity.
 Here are the easy to remember steps of wine tasting:

 - See the clarity & depth of color

 - Swirl the wine gently by its base or stem

 - Swallow or spit the wine out.
 Notice the aftertaste.